Terms of delivery

 We have not insured the students of the Adult Education Centre or their property.

 There usually is no teaching during the autumn, Christmas and winter holiday periods, on Sundays or holidays or after 5 p.m. on the eves of holidays.
-More detailed schedules are available on the Omnia website.
+See Omnia’s website for more detailed schedules

 After you complete a course, we will send you a course feedback survey by email.
 Click the feedback link to fill in the electronic feedback form.
-The feedback is given anonymously, and the link is single-use.
-Course feedback can also be given by logging in to the Ilmonet.fi online service.
+Feedback is anonymous, and you can only access the link once.
+You can also give course feedback while logged in to the Ilmonet.fi service.

-Leave feedback or suggest a course on the omnia.fi website.
+Leave feedback or suggest a course at omnia.fi.